MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-azure-ad-connect.md

 </br>
 </br>
-In addition, if you are managing phone system attributes through your on-premises deployment, you must also synchronize the following attributes:
+In addition, if you're managing phone system attributes through your on-premises deployment, you must also synchronize the following attributes:

 |Attribute|Description|
 |:---|:---|